Ádám SMRCZ

 Projects: Traditions of Hungarian Constitutional and Political Thought

-Ádám Smrcz studied Hungarian and Latin Literature at ELTE University.
+Ádám Smrcz graduated at ELTE University in 2012 from Hungarian and Latin Literature.
 After recieving his master's degree in 2012, he started his PhD in Baroque literature, and two years later in early modern philosophy.
-He has worked as an assistant researcher at the Institute of Philosophy of the Hungarian Academy of Sciences since 2014, and also as an assistant researcher at the DH.Centre of ELTE University since 2017.
+Earlier, he worked at the Institute of Philosophy of the Hungarian Academy of Sciences, and also at the DH Centre of ELTE University.
 He is a member of the editorial board of Ruch Filozoficzny, a Polish peer review journal on philosophy.

 Selected publications: